DGTPase

+The enzyme characterised from Escherichia coli hydrolyses deoxyguanosine triphosphate (dGTP) to deoxyguanosine by removal of a triphosphate group.
+As of 2019 it was the only known enzyme that specifically hydrolyzes dGTP.
+It sets the level of dGTP in the bacterium and helps protect it against bacteriophage T7 infection.

-This enzyme belongs to the family of hydrolases, specifically those acting on triphosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on triphosphoric monoester bonds.
 The systematic name is dGTP triphosphohydrolase.
-Other names in common use include deoxy-GTPase, deoxyguanosine 5-triphosphate triphosphohydrolase, deoxyguanosine triphosphatase, and deoxyguanosine triphosphate triphosphohydrolase.
-This enzyme participates in purine metabolism.
+Other names in use include deoxy-GTPase, deoxyguanosine 5-triphosphate triphosphohydrolase, deoxyguanosine triphosphatase, and deoxyguanosine triphosphate triphosphohydrolase.